Uranium Mining Overview

 As a result of intensive exploration in the late 1960s Australia began to emerge as a potential major source of uranium for the world's nuclear electricity production.
 At the beginning of the 1970s a series of important discoveries was made, particularly in the Northern Territory.
 Names like Ranger, Jabiluka and Nabarlek, all in the Northern Territory; Yeelirrie in Western Australia; Olympic Dam (with Roxby Downs town) in South Australia became familiar.

 During this period many deposits were identified, however further uranium mining operations were not permitted by the government until after the findings of the Ranger Uranium Environmental Inquiry (also known as the Fox inquiry).
 This inquiry represented a major turning point in the history of the Australian uranium mining industry and provided the basis of subsequent Australian policy.
 It found that the impacts of uranium mining were manageable but that the sale of uranium needed to be carefully regulated, and that the rights of indigenous communities needed to be protected.
 Since then five uranium mines have operated, and several more are proposed.

-Today Australia’s share of the world's known uranium resources is about one third and it produces about 16% of the world's mined uranium.
-All uranium is exported - a total of about 10,000 tonnes per year of uranium oxide - U3O8 (8500 tU).
+Today Australia’s share of the world's known uranium resources is almost one-third and it produces about 9% of the world's mined uranium.
+All uranium is exported – a total of about 5000 tU per year.

 Mary Kathleen had a second production phase from 1974 to the end of 1982.